pranaypalem/FoldableRobotics/README.md

 ## References

-The project draws inspiration from various studies on basilisk locomotion, including:
+The project draws inspiration from various studies on basilisk locomotion:
-- Glasheen and McMahon's studies on size and force dynamics.
-- Hsieh and Lauder's analysis of water-running forces.

 For more details, refer to **`Research.pdf`**.

 ---